confact/Fathr/README.md

 =============
 This is a schoolwork i did for a course on www.bth.se

-It is under work, when it are more or less complete, it will have the description like below:
+It is under work, when it's more or less complete, it will have the description below:

 it is very inspired of CodeIgniter that i really digg.
 This framework has a already inbuilt CMS-framework over the MVC-framework for more differents ways to work with a webpage.